 In recent decades, it has become common for television programs to portray groups of non-professionals learning Shakespeare and, what the Royal Shakespeare Company calls ‘hard-to-reach’ groups, learning Shakespeare for the audience’s delectation and edification.
 These groups include black and minority ethnic (BME) people, those in areas of deprivation, or school students identified as behaviourally “unteachable” (frequently the learners featured are shown as displaying several of these characteristics).
 In programs such as When Romeo met Juliet; Macbeth, the Moviestar and Me; and Jamie’s Dream School, Shakespeare is frequently welcomed by producers and celebrity theatre professionals, and to a lesser extent, non-celebrity participants as vehicles for educational and personal transformation of individuals from marginalized communities or with marginalized behaviours.
 Growing Up Down’s adds to this canon with its narrative of the “com[ing] of age,” through Hamlet, of another group frequently subject to marginalization: people with learning disabilities.
 The above programs struggle to balance progressive attitudes and aims with un/conscious drives to create a spectacle out of impairment – physical, intellectual, financial, social; celebrate conformity to social or academic norms; and laud rare and heroic feats.
 This is something I suggest could be largely overcome with greater recourse to self-advocacy in the processes of conceiving and producing programs.
 This chapter also contributes to diversifying considerations of Shakespeare on television away from the adaptations of his plays, or documentaries about his life, that have been historically dominant, in the vein of Cary M. Mazer, Stephen O’Neill, Laurie Osborne, Mariangela Tempera, and my own writing on the programs above as part of a growing genre of Shakespearean make-over documentaries (or Sh-makeover).

 Hamlet vs?
-Growing up Downs
+Growing up Down’s

 The lines between the making of the theatre production of Hamlet and the documentary are blurred by filmmaker William Jessop’s involvement with both: his mother, Jane, founded the Blue Apple theatre company for actors with learning disabilities in 2005 (I will refer to both using their first names throughout because several members of the Jessop family feature herein).
 Many such producing companies exist throughout the UK, including Deafinitely, Chickenshed, Graeae and Pegasus.
 Teatr 21 and Blue Teapot are companies elsewhere in Europe whose work I have sampled.
 Such organizations have proliferated since the decline in Europe of the routine institutionalization of people with learning impairments, the extension of rights to and the provision of statutory education, and demands for meaningful employment and leisure opportunities after formal education (though whether this reflects what people with learning disabilities want for themselves, or socially paternalistic aspirations for them, is hotly debated).
 Some of these companies tour, some pay their actors wages: increasingly they challenge once-dominant notions of theatre made by people with impairments as therapy, rather than “authentic art” and the situation of such performers “as patients in search of cure.”
 Working with a local population of people with learning disabilities, Blue Apple’s main company of “able and learning-disabled actor” stages two major productions open to the paying public each year.